dbt-labs/corp/handbook.md

 ### Stock Options

 Some employees at Fishtown Analytics will be granted stock options as a part of their compensation package.
 Please ask your direct manager or Tristan if you have any questions about this topic.

+### Office Expense Reimbursement

+There are many advantages to building a remote-first culture.
+One of the more practical advantages is the savings on overhead costs (office space, furniture, etc.) for each employee.
+That being said, we understand that the cost of some of those things can, in turn, become a burden on the employee that now needs to set up a home office that is conducive to their work.
+This policy is to help mitigate some of that burden and pass our savings onto those team members.

+#### Initial Office Set Up - New Hires

+Upon starting with Fishtown Analytics, we will provide you with a MacBook Pro.
+In addition to the computer, each team member will be able to expense up to $1,000 towards their office set up.
+Items to be reimbursed could include:

+- Monitor
+- Mouse
+- Keyboard
+- Desk
+- Chair
+- Headphones
+- Laptop stand
+- Webcam/microphone
+- Monitor privacy filter
+- White board
+- Printer
+- Exercise ball to sit on
+- Office supplies (pens, paper, printer cartridges)
+- Monitor riser
+- Standing desk topper
+- Adapter/cords to connect the above items to your laptop computer
+- Lighting

+This list is not-exhaustive and could include anything that will help make your office experience a comfortable and productive environment where you can do your best work.

+**Who is eligible?** This budget is provided for both remote employees setting up their home offices as well as employees whose primarily work location is a Fishtown Analytics office.

+**Process to expense** While we investigate an expense management system, reciepts should be sent, in bulk if possible, to accounting@fishtownanalytics.com.
+Expenses will be reimbursed through direct deposit within 30 days.

+#### Annual Home Office Budget

+For each subsequent year, all remote employees will receive an *annual* reimbursement budget of $200 to make improvements to your working and office environment, this could include anything from the above as well as updating old or broken accessories.

+**Who is eligible?** Any team member that is a remote employee the majority of the time (3+ days/week).

+**Covid-19/Extenuating Circumstances Rider:** Philadelphia employees that would generally *not* be eligible for this perk, given access to the resources the office has to offer, will be eligible for up to $200 per calendar year in office expenses while the office is closed.

+**Process to expense** While we investigate an expense management system, reciepts should be sent, in bulk if possible, to accounting@fishtownanalytics.com.
+Expenses will be reimbursed through direct deposit within 30 days.